Conclusion: Questar in the 21st Century

 Another accessory introduction came in October 2022 when Vernonscope introduced a 20mm Brandon eyepiece in both standard 1.25-inch and Questar-specific versions.
 The addition complemented the long-existing six-piece set which consisted of eyepieces with 32, 24, 16, 12, 8, and 6mm focal lengths.[17]
 A few months later, Vernonscope brought out flat-top versions of their Questar Brandon eyepieces.[18]
 The design, which lacked an eyecup around the field lens, harkened back to the form of the original Japanese-made eyepieces that accompanied new Questar telescopes and the early versions of the Questar Brandons that appeared in the early 1970s.

 Perhaps the most anticipated new product was the Questar 5, whose development the company revealed in the spring of 2017.[19]
 The new model had been in development for years.
 In 1999, Jim Perkins found Lawrence Braymer’s original documentation from 1947.
 Inspired, he started his own optical design work and pondered how to mount the new instrument.
 By April 2018, Perkins’s prototype Questar 5 was ready to debut at the Northeast Astronomy Forum in Suffern, New York.
-By 2021, he had solidified the optics and was in the process of resolving various other issues.[20]
+And by 2021, he had solidified the optics and was in the process of resolving various other issues.[20]

 Magazine Advertising